wvhulle/hyprlax/docs/reference/ipc-commands.md

 hyprlax ctl reload
 ```

 Reloads the configuration file specified at startup.
-If no TOML path is set, falls back to legacy config (`~/.config/hyprlax/parallax.conf`) when available.
+Runtime reload now supports TOML only.
+If a legacy `.conf` path was used, hyprlax will refuse to reload and print a conversion hint.

 ## Quick Examples